keithpitty/kpdotcom-jekyll/_posts/2013-07-17-thanking-the-australian-ruby-community.md

 (again) for their hard work in establishing Ruby Australia.

-Even better, Josh and others have stepped up to the plate to run the next RubyConfAU, in Sydney in February 2014.
+Even better, Josh and others have stepped up to the plate to run the next RubyConf AU, in Sydney in February 2014.

 ### The Future